 - Thomas A. Swyden — ? last credit: 1997 series Soldier of Fortune

 - David Tyron King — ? last credit: 1997 Buffy the Vampire Slayer

 - Carl Ellsworth — ? last credit 2000 Cleopatra 2525

-- Marti Noxon — Executive producer for Private Practice, consulting producer for Mad Men, and currently on the Glee writing staff.
+- Marti Noxon — Executive producer for Private Practice, consulting producer for Mad Men and Glee.
+Co-created UnREAL (2015), ran Sharp Objects

 - Elin Hampton — ? last credit 1997 Buffy the Vampire Slayer

 - Douglas Petrie — Worked on Pushing Daisies, American Horror Story.
 Showrunner for Daredevil (2015) season 2 and The Defenders (2017).
 Currently on the writing staff of The Nevers

 - Tracy Forbes — Now consulting producer for Flashpoint

 - Rebecca Rand Kirshner — Last seen as writer for Gilmore Girls

 - Spotted writing for The CW's 90210 (and possibly showrunning?)

 - Steven S. DeKnight — Wrote for Smallville , post Angel, then Dollhouse, created Starz's Spartacus, Showrunner on season 1 Daredevil (2015), director of Pacific Rim: Uprising.
 Last seen getting fired from being showrunner on Jupiter's Legacy for Netflix.

 - Tracey Stern — ? last credit: 2001 Leap Years

 - Jim Kouf — films National Treasure and Taxi.

 - Drew Z. Greenberg — went on to Smallville , Dexter, Warehouse 13, Arrow, and Agents of S.H.I.E.L.D..